2022 Insurance Services Office Rating

 Station 2-18460 Rollercoaster Road -Engine, type 6 brush truck (1050 gallons of water total)

 Station 3-1855 Woodmoor Drive -2 Engines, type 6 brush truck (1800 gallons of water)

 Station 4-15415 Gleneagle Drive -Engine, tender, type 6 brush truck (4800 gallons total)

 Station 5- 15055 Colorado Highway 83 -Engine, ladder truck (800 gallons of water total)

 Times are very difficult to predict due to inclement weather.
-For best estimate, Google distance from the house in question to the nearest fire station.
+For the best estimate, Google the distance from the house in question to the nearest fire station.